FelixFourcolor/noteblock-generator/README.md

     "time": [how many redstone units in a bar],
     // A redstone unit is the shortest unit of time in a composition.
     // This value controls both the fastest playable note and the composition's time signature.
-    // For example, if the time signature is 3/4, and we want to play 16th notes,
+    // For example, if the time signature is 3/4, and the composition contains 16th notes,
     // the required number of units in a bar is 12.
     // Default value is 16, that is, 4/4 time and the ability to play 16th notes.

     "delay": [how many redstone ticks for each redstone unit],
-    // One redstone tick = 0.1s.
+    // One redstone tick is 0.1s.
 This value effectively controls the tempo.
-    // For example, if time is 16 and delay is 1 (defaults), it's the tempo quarter note=150 bpm.
+    // For example, if time is 16 and delay is 1 (defaults), it's the tempo quarter note = 150 bpm.
     // Must be from 1 to 4.
 Default value is 1.

     "beat": [how many redstone units in a beat],